Practice Area

 Undue Influence

+These disputes frequently arise after a loved one’s passing, when heirs or beneficiaries begin reviewing the circumstances surrounding the creation or amendment of a trust.
 If you believe that the trust was created or modified due to manipulation, coercion, or pressure from another party, you may be able to contest the trust on the grounds of undue influence.

 Blue Ball Icon